Biscozum/mobkitextension/README.md

 # MobkitExtension

 MobkitExtension is code generation tool that creates functions to help you code Flutter.
+It allows you to get the values ​​you give to your enums.
+Flutter currently does not support this functionality.

 # Usage

 It was created to facilitate the use of the mobkit_generator package published on pub.dev for Flutter.

+If you've already added annotations like `@JsonValue` to your enums, you don't need to use this extension.
+You can just use the `build runner` function.

 ## Installation